mckennapsean/dissertation/content/07-reflect.md

     \lVert \tilde{\mathbf{x}} \rVert \;\, \lVert \tilde{\mathbf{y}} \rVert
   }
 $$ {#eq:geom}
-which highlights the geometrical nature of the correlation coefficient.
+which highlights the geometrical nature of the correlation coefficient [@mckenna2015s].

 In this geometric interpretation, the standardization of a variable can be